git-duet/git-duet/README.md

 Differences:
 - Running `git solo` or `git duet` with no initials outputs configuration in same format as when setting
+- Remove email template ERB in lieu of just using lookup command with awk/sed/etc.?

 [![Build Status](https://travis-ci.org/jszwedko/go-git-duet.png?branch=master)](https://travis-ci.org/jszwedko/go-git-duet)